yunginnanet/TunBot/README.md

 I made this many moons ago for a now abandoned project, the idea was that the client would be able to generate TCP tunnels on the fly for RDP connections by making HTTP calls to the server endpoints via a simple API.

-The idea was that customers trying to access their RDP sessions in certain countries could reduce their latency significantly if they session was tunneled through certain endpoints.
+The idea was that VPS customers trying to access their servers via RDP in certain countries could reduce their latency significantly if the connection to the RDP server was tunneled through specific endpoints.

 The idea worked in practice and reduced latencies by 50ms or more.